 Collecting guide: Middle Eastern Modern and Contemporary art

-Who are the important names of Middle Eastern Modern art to look out for?
+Who are the important artists to know in Middle Eastern Modern art?

 Mahmoud Saïd (1897-1964) is renowned as the father of Modern painting in Egypt.
 His oil paintings employ Western techniques to depict scenes of contemporary life that reference the country’s long history.
 The son of an Egyptian prime minister, he left a career in law to study painting in Florence.

 Burhan Dogançay (1929-2013) is regarded as Turkey’s leading Modern artist.
-In the 1970s he moved to New York and became fascinated with the dynamism and spontaneity of street art; works from this period, including the renowned Ribbons series (below), are the most sought after by collectors.
+In the 1970s he moved to New York and became fascinated with the dynamism and spontaneity of street art; works from this period, including the renowned Ribbons series, are the most sought after by collectors.

 Lebanese artist Paul Guiragossian (1926-1993) is acclaimed for his Expressionist paintings in which groups of women are a recurring theme, symbolising hope, continuity and freedom.
 In the 1980s his work became less figurative, and his vibrant colour palette and intense brushstrokes laid the groundwork for the completely abstracted works that followed.

 Farhad Moshiri (b.
 1963) has been described as ‘the Warhol of the Middle East’.
 His works play on the kitsch, the material and the banal to highlight the gulf that exists between Islamic history and tradition on one side, and contemporary attitudes within Iran and the Western world on the other.

 The Lebanese artist Nabil Nahas (b.
 1949) lives and works in New York, where he blends Western techniques with traditional motifs from his homeland in richly coloured abstract works that celebrate nature.